✨ We're excited to announce we've raised a €5M Seed led by EQT Ventures

 As the government has established minimum contribution thresholds, any contributions to the pension fund below 8% will not be considered.

-If your employer doesn’t comply with automatic enrolment rules and legal duties, the Pensions Regulator (TPR) can take enforcement action against them, and they’ll have to pay a hefty fine.
+If your employer doesn’t comply with automatic enrolment rules and legal duties, The Pensions Regulator (TPR) can take enforcement action against them, and they’ll have to pay a hefty fine.

 The Pensions Regulator (TPR) sends official notices to employers in case of non-compliance with automatic enrolment rules.